 - A series of Polish novels from the 1980s features Pan Samochodzik ("Mr Buggy"), a museum expert chasing after hidden treasures, nicknamed so for his car, which is shaped like a metal boat on wheels and seems to have been shaped using mostly a hammer.
 The reason it looks so is that it has been actually scratch-built by the man's wacky inventor uncle, using the engine from a crashed Ferrari among other things.
 Also, it is shaped like a boat because it is actually amphibious.

-- The Pillar of Autumn from Halo: The Fall of Reach looks like nothing more than a slightly large cruiser in a war in which it takes more than 3:1 odds in their favor for the UNSC to win a space battle.
+- The UNSC Pillar of Autumn from Halo: The Fall of Reach looks like nothing more than a slightly large cruiser in a war in which it takes more than 3:1 odds in their favor for the UNSC to win a space battle.
 She's actually a reactivated derelict that the UNSC tricked out, with concealed weapons, reinforced armor, a prototype heavy magnetic cannon, quarters for all active SPARTANS, experimental reactors, and multiple combat AI.
 The Autumn, like all Halcyon-class cruisers, was retired before the Human-Covenant war because they were too over-engineered to be worth their operating costs.
-If this was the premise of a science fiction show prop, it be almost too formulaic to run; but because the Autumn is doomed by canon, it's more a case of what could have been.
+If this was the premise of a science fiction show prop, it would have been almost too formulaic to run, but because the Autumn is doomed by canon, it's more a case of what could have been.

 - Burke, the ex-con Private Detective from the novels by Andrew Vachss, has the "ultimate New York taxicab".
 Its Gadgeteer Genius designer committed suicide and left Burke the car in payment of an unpaid debt.
+In one novel Burke mentions that he uses the car for street racing for cash.
+The mechanic he's showing the car to is hugely impressed, but thinks a trick like that would only work once as Schmuck Bait.

 - Private Eye Mike Hammer has his "heap", but at one stage it's mentioned that there's a Cadillac engine under the hood.